 - Remove any hair around surgical site using clippers.

 - Interview you if you are receiving anesthesia.

-- Come in and mark your surgical site of needed and be available to answer any questions you may have.
+- Greet you, mark your surgical site if needed and be available to answer any questions you may have.
 This also may be done by the physician’s PA (physician’s assistant).

 - During Your Procedure

 - Your driver/family member will be able to leave or stay in our lobby.
 They will provide their contact information and we will call them back to join you in the recovery area prior to discharge.

 - You will be monitored by an anesthesia provider who will be with you throughout the entire procedure.